 The famous Château de Versailles (Palace of Versailles) in France was first a double-storeyed hunting lodge built by Louis XIII in the Île-de-France region in 1624.
 Subsequently, Louis XIV built a palace on the location and shifted royal proceedings from Paris to Versailles.

 Despite the palace being stormed during the French Revolution and King Louis XVI ousted, massive restoration work allows us a glimpse into the prosperous past of these absolute monarchs.
-Converted to a museum in 1837, the Palace is one of the world’s most popular tourist attractions, welcoming approximately 7,700,000 tourists in 2017.
+Converted to a museum in 1837, the Palace is one of the world’s most popular tourist attractions, welcoming nearly 10 million tourists every year.

 Other attractions housed in the Château de Versailles include the King’s Apartment or Appartement du Roi, the Opéra de Versailles, the Hall of Mirrors, the Hameau de la Reine (a make-believe hamlet with a shepherdess’ cottage built for Marie Antoinette, where she went with her friends to escape from the chaos of royal court life) and Chapels of Versailles.
 The adjacent garden is equally famous, with a footfall of 8,000,000 annual visitors.
 The Palace was declared a UNESCO World Heritage site in 1979.